wilsonmar/wilsonmar.github.io/_posts/2016-10-08-apple-mac-osx-versions.md

 The App Store app nags you every day to upgrade.

-Do a full backup before.
+Do a full backup before upgrading.

-MacOSX To find out more about why a macOS Sierra installation failed:
+1. To find out more about why a macOS Sierra installation failed, view the log:

    <pre><strong>textedit /var/log/install.log
    </strong></pre>